Amanda Knox: Figure at the centre of a saga

 This was a young woman who listed among her favourite films Shrek and The Full Monty, and who liked listening to The Beatles and reading Harry Potter books.

-Days ahead of the retrial, which began in September, Knox announced she would not return to Italy for the process in an interview with NBC.
+Days ahead of the retrial in September 2014, Amanda Knox announced she would not return to Italy for the process.

 She later wrote a five-page email, which was read out in court, insisting she "didn't kill Meredith" but was afraid to appear in person for fear of wrongful conviction.